runhub Svelte Themes

 • AI synthesizes the prompt (same Gemini/Qwen pipeline as FLUX.1-dev).
 Trigger words from all LoRAs in the stack are automatically aggregated.

-4. Job is submitted to the RunPod Z-Image Serverless endpoint (/run) using the new multi-LoRA loras array.
+4. Job is submitted to the RunPod Z-Image Serverless endpoint (/run) using the preferred multi-LoRA loras array when LoRAs are configured.

-5. The client polls /api/zimage-check until the job completes, then downloads the JPG from the S3 URL returned by RunPod.
+8. The client polls /api/zimage-check until the job completes, then downloads the image from the S3 URL returned by RunPod.

 Generation Flow — FLUX.2-klein (RunPod Serverless)